- Published on

 - I wanted a chance to play with Next.js and Tailwind

-- It gives me a bit more power to customise
+- It gives me a bit more power for customisation

 - The UI is slick

-On top of this I've made a few initial modifications, mainly to remove functionality I'm not interested in and tweak a few things to my personal taste.
+On top of this I've made several modifications, mainly to remove functionality I'm not interested in and tweak a few things to my personal taste.
 I intend to extend upon it over time.

 The site is hosted as a static site on GitHub Pages, which is deployed conveniently with a workflow triggered on each push to main.